natefoo/slurm-drmaa-old/README.md

 Multiple clusters specified in the `-M/--clusters` option are not supported at this time.
 The code to support this can probably be copied from SLURM's `src/sbatch/mult_cluster.c`.

+Because DRMAA does not provide a means for reporting back which cluster is selected, I've chosen to modify the format of the Job ID returned by the submit function.
+If the native specification does not contain `-M/--clusters`, Job IDs are numeric as before.
+If `-M/--clusters` is passed, the Job ID is appended with a `'.'`, followed by the cluster name to which the job was submitted.
+The functions which check job state will also accept Job IDs in this format.